laisiangtho/scripture/README.md

 All you need is basically a Github command line, flutter, and modify a few settings, such as version, packageName for Android or Bundle Identifier for iOS.
 Since `com.laisiangtho.bible` has already taken you would need you own.
 It does not need to be a domain path but just uniqueid, so you should not take "~~com.google~~" or anything that you don't own!

-There isn't an easy way to separate ui and logic in flutter, any related dart scripts that plays primary logic in this application are moved to `https://github.com/laisiangtho/lidea` as a seperated package.
+There isn't an easy way to separate ui and logic in flutter, any related dart scripts that plays primary logic in this application are moved to [lidea repo][lidea] as a seperated package.
 But they will work the same as bundle scripts.

 In `pubspec.yaml` remove local package `lidea` and uncomment git